aoimedia/simplr/readme.md

 #simplr

-View this project at: (link: http://simplr.elmnt.com text: simplr.elmnt.com)
+View this project at: http://simplr.elmnt.com

 ####A float-free, responsive boilerplate with an emphasis on clean, harmonious typography.